 We encourage family and friends to visit as often as possible and visiting hours are flexible.
-Children and pets are always welcome.
 Meals and snacks are available for purchase at most care centres (please see below for information about Carewest cafeterias).
 Please check with the unit staff for the best times to visit and check with the main entrance receptionist for details about visitor parking.

 You may wish to visit with your loved one outside of the centre.
 Please speak with staff as far in advance as possible, to ensure that you are aware of any safety precautions and whether or not medications are needed to go with you for that time frame.
 Family members, friends, residents or clients must sign out if a resident or client will be leaving the centre.
 Please ask the unit clerk to explain the sign-out procedures on your unit.

 At Carewest, we strive to ensure the relationships we have with our residents, clients and their families remain positive and constructive.
 There are many different people working within our care centres and we all work towards a common goal – striving to provide safe and excellent care for residents and clients and supportive relationships with families and significant others.
 We all have to work together to ensure the safest and best care possible.
 Often times in a health care setting, situations may arise that require questions, suggestions and decisions regarding care.
 Being aware of how to communicate with staff about care can make all the different in ensuring we are all working effectively towards our common goals and building solid care partnerships.
 We developed the Positive Talk series of booklets to help.
 Please read our Positive Talk – A resource for Carewest residents, clients and their families.

 Infection Prevention and Control